What Is Identity Theft Insurance and How Can It Help Me?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-To understand what identity theft insurance is, you first need to understand identity theft.
-Identity theft is when someone steals your personal information and uses it without your consent, whether to take your money, open new accounts, create lines of credit, file tax returns, make health insurance claims, and more.
+Identity theft is when someone steals your personal information and uses it without your consent, including taking your money, opening new accounts or lines of credit, filing tax returns, and making health insurance claims.
+Identity theft insurance provides financial protection to victims.

-One of the easiest ways to protect yourself from identity theft is with identity theft insurance, a type of insurance policy that provides financial protection to victims.
 Coverage varies based on the provider, but the aim of identity theft insurance is to offer assistance and cover costs associated with the recovery process if your identity has been stolen.
+In this article, we’ll discuss what identity theft insurance is in detail and the advantages of identity theft protection.

 In this article